 In simple terms, user engagement is defined as the number of hours a user spends on a particular game.
 The more people spend time playing the game, the better is user engagement.

 Users will remain hooked to the game only if they find it interesting and engaging.
 The players would only return to the game if the user is intrigued enough to come back and solve the next puzzle or complete the next level.
-Better level design equals better engagement.
+Better level design for mobile games equals better engagement.

-Level Design has a massive impact on the game’s potential revenue.
+Level design for mobile games has a massive impact on the game’s potential revenue.
 One of the best ways of showcasing ads is on the completion of levels.
 This means, better the level design, more ads you can show your users, hence earning more revenue.

 A number of games also generate revenue by selling coins/hints through in-app purchases.
 Having the right balance of difficulty and intrigue factor can push people to pay for such hints allowing you to generate more revenue.